 Weight Limit: 50 Pounds

 Being a parent is hard and expensive.
 But if you’re in the market for a bassinet stroller and are on a strict budget, don’t worry – there is an option for you.
 Introducing the Dream on Me Mia Moda, otherwise known as the best low-cost bassinet stroller on the market today.
 It doesn’t slack on quality, either.
-Here are some of the features to enjoy.
+Here are some of the Mia Moda bassinet stroller features you can enjoy.

 Comfortable and Safe Padded Seat